alchemy-bootcamp-two-summer-2018/goals/LAB.md

     * List of users own goals
         * User can mark goal complete
     * Form to add a new goal
-* `/users` - List of all users and their goals (BONUS: with goals complete and total goals)

 Also include a header with Navigation links to other routes